lkesteloot/trs80/packages/trs80-tool/README.md

     % trs80-tool convert in.cmd out.lst
     % trs80-tool convert in.3bn out.lst

+The disassembler attempts to guess what is code and what is data.
+If the input program relocates itself, some entry points will be missing and code will instead be disassembled as data.
+You can explicitly list entry points:

+    % trs80-tool convert --entry 0x7059,0x7064,0x71B9,0x7263 in.cas out.lst

 ## `help`

 The `help` command shows more specific information about other commands: